Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 		GC.SuppressFinalize(this);
 	}

-In **_Bootstrapper.cs_**, you make sure the same dbContext is being used per http request by newing a PerRequestLifetimeManager when you do Unity register.
+In **_Bootstrapper.cs_**, you make sure the same DbContext is being used per http request by newing a PerRequestLifetimeManager when you do Unity register.

 	public static void RegisterTypes(IUnityContainer container)
     {